SecJS/Base/README.md

 import { LucidRepository } from '@secjs/base/repositories/LucidRepository'

 class UserRepository extends LucidRepository<User> {
+  model = User // Give the Model value to Lucid, so he knows what to work with.

-  protected wheres: ['id', 'name'] // What wheres can be executed by client protected relations: ['contacts'] // What relations can be get by client
+  wheres = ['id', 'name'] // What wheres can be executed by client relations = ['contacts'] // What relations can be get by client

   // Both, wheres and relations will only work for external requests.

-  protected Model = User // Give the Model value to Lucid, so he knows what to work with.

   // You can subscribe LucidRepository methods in here if you want!
 }